 #2 Mylar Bags

-Mylar bags are an excellent container for storing sugar long-term.
+Mylar bags are excellent containers for storing sugar long-term.

 If you store other dry goods like grains or dry beans, you will likely have Mylar bags on hand.